Juffair: Amenities

 The offices of the Ministry of Islamic Affairs, Central Informatics Organization, Bahrain Society of Engineers, and the Bahrain Tribune newspaper are all located in Juffair.
 The Bahrain School and Modern Knowledge School are both also located in Juffair.

-There is a new commercial road in Juffair (Al Shabab Road) that houses many restaurants and retail outlets, such as McDonald's, Chili's, Nando's, Asian Zyng, Dairy Queen, Hardee's, Starbucks, Abraj Grills, and Burger King, etc. Near the entrance of Juffair, there is a building called Murjan Shopping Center that has a large supermarket, a restaurant, post office, and Coffee Bean and Tea Leaf coffee shop.
+There is a new commercial road in Juffair (Al Shabab Road) that houses many restaurants and retail outlets.
+Near the entrance of Juffair, there is a building called Murjan Shopping Center that has a large supermarket, a restaurant, post office, and coffee shops.

 The American Naval Support Center is located in Juffair.